brendantipp/br_pands_project/README.md

 Based on Fisher's linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines.
 The iris data set is widely used as a beginner's dataset for machine learning purposes.
 Source: https://en.wikipedia.org/wiki/Iris_flower_data_set

+####################################
+How to run the files and what code does

+To run the Anaylis of the Fisher Iris data set the user should run the program anaylis.py which is a python promgramme.
+The program should be run from a command line by typing in python anaylsis.py at the command prompt

+Why use Python as the preferred program

+To be finalised

+By running the program (anaylsis.py) the following anaylis of the data set will be performed

+(1)A Summary output and summary text file will be created (2)A histogram of each variable will be generated and saved as a png file in teh output directory (3)A scatter plot of each pair of variables will be createed adn will be visible on the screen

+There are a number of imported librarys used as can be seen at the top of the program code

+	>Pandas - import pandas as pd
+	>Matplotlib - matplotlib.pyplot as plt
+	>Number - numpy as np

+The Fishers Irish Data Set  was downloaded from (insert website address here) in text format and covnerted to csv fomat

+The Data Set was then immported as the Data frame for use in the anaylsis using the inbuilt pandas function pd.read.csv()

+SUMMARY OUTPUT > The program will display both a summary on screen and create a summary.txt file in the local folder
+	>The summary is created using the inbuilt pandas fucntion .describe
+	>The inbuilt pands function .round was used to round the decimal places on the summary output for improved display purposes

+Detailed descrption of Summary output table

+HISTOGRAMS>
+Created using the Matplotlib function plt.hist() save to file using plt.savefig()

+SCATTTER PLOTS >
+Created using the Matplotlib function plt.scatter()